 Our Newsletter – “The Pelican Brief”

 Pelican Waters Bowls Club publishes a monthly newsletter filled with information, photos and what’s happening at our club.
-It was on hold for the last few months but is now being published again.

 A PDF reader is required – click here if you would like to download the latest version of Adobe Reader.